 ACTIVITIES IN THE SELOUS

-The Selous main activities are boating and daytime game driving.
+Activities on a a Selous safari include boating and daytime game driving.
 There are no night safaris allowed in Selous.
 The vast majority of camps also offer walking safaris with Beho Beho and Sand Rivers offering an incredibly high standard of walking operation.
 Sand Rivers famous fly camping trips are some of the best walking camps in Africa, let alone Tanzania!

 WHERE TO STAY?